lifangda01/BME595-DeepLearning/project/README.md

 In their approach, they first segment out the foreground region (region with cells) from the background in the whole slide images.
 Then, they randomly extract millions of small patches (256 x 256) from the segmented foreground to train the neural network.
 Notably, they further enhance their network by feeding more *hard negative* samples, where those samples are extracted from histologic mimics of cancer.
 Next, the patch-based accuracy is computed.
 Furthermore, the framework is also evaluated on two more metrics: slide-based classification and lesion-based detection.

 ## Our Approach
 In this section, the methods used in our attempt of automatic cancer detection are described.
-On the other hand, the challenges we faced in our development are also discussed.
+Moreover, the challenges we faced in our development are also discussed.
 Intuitively, the project can be broken down into two major stages: dataset generation and neural network training.
 ### Generating the Dataset
 In this subsection, the issues and methods in generating the training dataset are described.